Buy NEW herb plants with FREE P&P on orders over £38

 New Herb Plants for Sale

 If you’re looking for new herbs to plant at home then buy them online here.
 These 9cm potted herbs are newly available to buy this season.
-Some of the more unusual garden herbs, many provide flowers for butterflies and bees and all come with our wooden plant labels – with growing information just a click away.
+Some of the more unusual garden herbs, many provide flowers for butterflies and bees and all come with our pot plant QR labels – with growing information just a click away.

 Buy New Wild Herbs to Plant Now